Lolosfun7/ai-case-study/README.md

 # 3. Business Activities
 * The U.S. Air Force and (GAO) Government Accountability Office, found mulitple aircraft mission-capable deadlines and goals were not being met.
 * Finding a solution or system to identify risk of failure before those issues occurred, was cruicial to these missions.
-* The RSO (Rapid Sustainment Office) is responsible for setting a program office to apply Artifical Intelligence and machin learning to advance fleet maitenance, increase aircraft availibility and reduce costs and downtime.
+* The RSO (Rapid Sustainment Office) is responsible for setting a program office to apply Artifical Intelligence and machine learning to advance fleet maitenance, increase aircraft availibility and reduce costs and downtime.
-* The solution identified is C3 AI Platfor and C3 AI Readiness applications through the Air Force Cloud One, powered by AWS. <https://c3.ai/c3-ai-platform/>
+* The solution identified is C3 AI Platform and C3 AI Readiness applications through the Air Force Cloud One, powered by AWS. <https://c3.ai/c3-ai-platform/>

 * This system will help identify aircraft systems and components at risk of failure, and provide the needed evidence in order to be proactive with maintenance, and conduct availability for the correct parts and correct placement for the maintenance. <https://c3.ai/products/c3-ai-readiness/>
 * Currently the U.S. Air Force utilizes a mix of advanced technologies to track maintenance, parts and assets, a few examples include RFID tags, data analytics from RFID data, blockchain pilots/supply chain, and even AR in Maintenacne Training.